Big Beetles (various families)

 3 Scarab Beetles (Scarabaeidae)

 All Scarab Beetles have two common factors: they are rather large and bulgy beetles and they all have a kind of fan at the end of their antennae.
 This fan exists of at least three parts that can be folded together.
-With the May Bug, also known as Maybeetle or Cockchafer, this is also the way to tell the males and females apart: females have a fan built up of six parts, while the male's fan has seven members.
+With the May Bug, also known as Maybeetle or Cockchafer, this fan-shaped antenna is also the way to tell the males and females apart: females have a fan consisting of six parts, while the male's fan has seven members.
 Just look at the pictures below.
 On the left you see a white grub, the larva of a Chafer.
 These larvae are also known as rookworms.

 The May Bug (Melolontha melolontha): to the left white grub, in the middle female and to the right male.